Lines of minima in Outer space

 \section{Introduction}

-There are many resemblances between the extended mapping class group of a closed oriented surface $S$, i.e the outer automorphism group of the fundamental group of $S$, and the outer automorphism group ${\rm Out}(F_n)$ of a free group of $F_n$ with $n\geq 2$ generators.
-Most notably, ${\rm Out}(F_2)$ is just the \emph{extended mapping class group} $GL(2,\mathbb{Z})$ of a torus.
+There are many resemblances between the \emph{extended mapping class group} of a closed oriented surface $S$, i.e the outer automorphism group of the fundamental group of $S$, and the outer automorphism group ${\rm Out}(F_n)$ of a free group $F_n$ with $n\geq 2$ generators.
+Most notably, ${\rm Out}(F_2)$ is just the extended mapping class group $GL(2,\mathbb{Z})$ of a torus.
 However, while in recent years the attempt to understand the mapping class group via the geometry of spaces on which it acts lead to a considerable gain of knowledge of the mapping class group, so far this approach has not been carried out successfully for ${\rm Out}(F_n)$.

 The group ${\rm Out}(F_n)$ acts properly discontinuously on \emph{Outer space} ${\rm CV}(F_n)$.
-This space consists of metric graphs of volume one with fundamental group $F_n$ and can be viewed as an equivalent of Teichm\"uller space for a closed surface $S$ of higher genus.
+This space consists of projective classes of marked metric graphs with fundamental group $F_n$ and can be viewed as an equivalent of Teichm\"uller space for a closed surface $S$ of higher genus.
 Teichm\"uller space admits several natural and quite well understood metrics which are invariant under the action of the extended mapping class group.
 The best known such metrics are the \emph{Teichm\"uller metric} and the \emph{Weil-Petersson metric}.
-However, up to date there is no good geometric theory of Outer space.
-Only very recently Francaviglia and Martino \cite{FM08} looked in a systematic way at a natural ${\rm Out}(F_n)$-invariant metric on Outer space and investigated some of its properties.
+In contrast, up to date there is no good geometric theory of Outer space.
+Only very recently Francaviglia and Martino \cite{FM08} studied in a systematic way a natural ${\rm Out}(F_n)$-invariant metric on Outer space.
 This metric is the symmetrization of a non-symmetric geodesic metric, the so-called \emph{Lipschitz metric}.
-However, the symmetric metric is not geodesic, and its analog for Teichm\"uller space, the \emph{Thurston metric}, also turned out to be harder to understand than the Teichm\"uller metric and the Weil-Petersson metric.
+The symmetric metric is not geodesic, and its analogue for Teichm\"uller space, the \emph{Thurston metric}, also turned out to be harder to understand than the Teichm\"uller metric and the Weil-Petersson metric.